-The English Library in Safed is staffed by a dedicated team of around 36 volunteers under the watchful eye of the indomitable Edyth Geiger, without whom there would be no library.
+The English Library in Safed is staffed by a dedicated team of around 36 volunteers.
+It was under the watchful eye of the indomitable Edyth Geiger, without whom there would be no library.

 Edyth ran the library for 20 years from her own living room until there were so many books it became impossible to move.
 Edyth was able to get funds to move the library to a space dedicated to this purpose.
 Since then the library has flourished even more and operates as a meeting place and notice board for the English speaking community of Safed.
 Edyth passed away in June, 2013 at the age of 94.
 She will be missed by many people around the world.

 It is a positive treasure trove of all things literary.
 With over 15,000 books crammed into a small space, books can be two, or in the most popular sections, three deep on the shelves.
 Books are shelved according to the library's own categories so whether you are looking for a specific book in the hi-brow section, love a good crime novel, want to catch up on the classics or have a preference for science fiction, you are almost sure to find it on the shelves, but you may have to dig for it.
 If you don't find what you are looking for, you can check the catalogue and, as a last resort, ask Edyth who has an encyclopedic knowledge of everything in the library.